Oreo Balls (Oreo Truffles)

 Instructions

-• Combine vanilla, sea salt and cream cheese in the bowl of a standing mixer fitted with the paddle attachment and beat until fluffy (60 seconds).
+• Beat vanilla, sea salt and cream cheese in the bowl of a standing mixer fitted with the paddle attachment until fluffy (60 seconds).

 • Add crushed Oreos and beat until combined.